 resolves

-that the amounts due shall not be taken into account when applying No. 169 of the Constitution, provided that the Member States concerned have submitted their repayment schedules to the Secretary-General, and agreed on those schedules with the Secretary-General, and for as long as they strictly comply with them and with the associated conditions, and that failure to comply with the repayment schedule and associated conditions shall result in the cancellation of the special arrears account,
+that No. 169 of the Constitution shall not be taken into account, provided that the Member States concerned have submitted their arrears repayment schedules to the Secretary-General, and agreed on those schedules with the Secretary-General, and for as long as they strictly comply with them and with the associated conditions, and that failure to comply with the repayment schedule and associated conditions shall result in the cancellation of the special arrears account,

 instructs the Council

-1 to review the guidelines for repayment schedules, including a maximum duration, which would be up to five years for developed countries, up to ten years for developing countries and up to fifteen years for least developed countries, as well as up to five years for Sector Members and Associates ;
+1 to monitor the work of the ITU Secretary-General on implementation of this Resolution, taking into account the "Guidelines for repayment schedules for the settlement of arrears and special arrears accounts" (annex to this Resolution), and including the provisions regarding the maximum duration for the settlement of arrears;

 2 to consider the following appropriate additional measures in exceptional circumstances:

-• temporary reduction in class of contribution in conformity with No. 165A of the Constitution and No. 480B of the ITU Convention
+• temporary reduction in class of contribution in conformity with No. 165A of the Constitution and No. 480B of the ITU Convention, if the Member State wishes to settle its debt within a shorter term than stated in § 1 above;

-• the write-off of interest on overdue payments, subject to each Member State, Sector Member and Associate concerned complying strictly with the agreed repayment schedule for settlement of the unpaid contributions
+• the write-off of interest on overdue payments, subject to each Member State, Sector Member, Associate and Academia Member concerned complying strictly with the agreed repayment schedule for settlement of the unpaid contributions;

-• a repayment schedule for up to thirty years maximum for countries in special need due to natural disasters, civil conflicts or extreme economic hardship
+• a repayment schedule for up to thirty years maximum for countries in special need due to natural disasters, civil conflicts or extreme economic hardship;

-• an adjustment in the repayment schedule in its initial phase to permit payment of a lower annual amount, provided that the total accrued amount is the same at the end of the repayment schedule;
+• an adjustment in the repayment schedule in its initial phase to permit payment of a lower annual amount, provided that the total accrued amount is the same at the end of the repayment schedule

+• the write-off of bad debts;

-3 to take additional measures in respect of non-compliance with the agreed terms of settlement and/or arrears in payment of annual contributory shares not included in repayment schedules, in particular to include suspending Sector Members' and Associates' participation in the work of the Union,
+3 to take additional measures in respect of non-compliance with the agreed terms of settlement and/or arrears in payment of annual contributory shares not included in repayment schedules, in particular to include suspending ITU Members' participation in the work of the Union,

 authorizes the Secretary-General

-to negotiate and agree upon, with all Member States in arrears, especially those for which special arrears accounts have been cancelled, as well as with Sector Members and Associates in arrears, schedules for the repayment of their debts in accordance with the guidelines established by the Council, and, where appropriate, to submit for decision by the Council proposals for additional measures as indicated under instructs the Council above, including those related to non-compliance,
+to negotiate and agree upon, with all Member States in arrears, especially those for which special arrears accounts have been cancelled, as well as with Sector Members, Associates and Academia in arrears, schedules for the repayment of their debts in accordance with the "Guidelines for repayment schedules for the settlement of arrears and special arrears accounts” in the annex, and, where appropriate, to submit for decision by the Council proposals for additional measures as indicated under instructs the Council above, including those related to non-compliance with schedules for the settlement of arrears,

 instructs the Secretary-General

-to inform all Member States, Sector Members and Associates in arrears or having special arrears accounts or cancelled special arrears accounts of this resolution and to, report to the Council on the measures taken and progress made towards the settlement of debts in respect of special arrears accounts or cancelled special arrears accounts, as well as on any non-compliance with the agreed terms of settlement
+1 to inform all ITU Members in arrears or having special arrears accounts or cancelled special arrears accounts, of this resolution and the annex thereto,

+2 to report to the Council on the measures being taken and progress made towards the settlement of debts in respect of special arrears accounts or cancelled special arrears accounts, as well as on any non-compliance with the agreed terms of settlement;

+3 report to the Plenipotentiary Conference on the implementation of this Resolution,

-urges Member States and Sector Members and Associates
+urges Member States, Sector Members, Associates and Academia